Want to spend money but not feel guilty about it?

 - So Money Podcast with Farnoosh Torabi – Jan 07 2016

-I got out of $60,000 of debt in 18 months with The Budgeting Tool which I now sell online and donate its net proceeds to charity and I currently have a net worth of over $500,000 less than 10 years later.
+I got out of $60,000 of debt in 18 months with The Budgeting Tool which I now sell online and donate its net proceeds to charity.

-With The Investing Tool, I have built up my considerable net worth of over half a million to pay for my $600,000 apartment in cash to be completely debt and mortgage free in my early 30s.
+With The Investing Tool, I have built up my considerable net worth of almost a million to pay for my $600,000 apartment and my $100K+ car in cash to be completely debt and mortgage free in my early 30s.
 I haven’t paid for a single item on credit since I cleared my student loans.

-I make on average $20,000 a month when I work, and the rest of the time I chill out and travel, although traveling has been on hold lately with the recent arrival of Baby Bun, my rambunctious, ever-hungry toddler.
+I make on average $20,000 a month when I work, and the rest of the time I chill out and travel, although traveling has been on hold lately with the recent arrival of Baby Bun (now Little Bun), my rambunctious, ever-hungry little boy.
 (This is sometimes at odds with how much I love to shop, but I am working on that because nobody’s perfect.)

 I have started a series of books called “Like a Boss” covering a range of topics, and my first one is Start a Blog Like a Boss – How to Make Money, outlining how I now make an additional $1000 USD a month just off my blog, having started it in less than 3 years.

 My second, is Investing Like a Boss – Very Little Work for a Big Reward, which tells you in less than 25 pages what, where and how to invest your money… plus lots of answers to questions and detailed screenshots on how to do it.